informalsystems/vdd/traceability/traceability.md

   ancestor logical units.
 This gives rise to "synonyms tags".
 However, logical units with synonymous tags should always terminate with the same leaf tag.

-  A logical unit is tagged with synonymous tags by separating the synonymous with a space.
+  A logical unit is tagged with synonymous tags by separating the synonyms with a space.
 Given a unit with the leaf tag `T` that implements `n` ancestor units with paths `path[0]...path[n]`, the unit is tagged with `|path[0]::T|
   |path[1]::T| ... |path[n]::T|`.